SmartTokenLabs/TokenScript/ERCs/ERC5XX1 draft.md

 ### Motivation

 Often NFT authors want to provide some user functionality to their tokens through client scripts.
 This should be done safely, without opening the user to potential scams.
-Refer to ERC xxxx examples of such scripts.
+Refer to ERC 5169 examples of such scripts.

-Although ERC xxxx specified a way to obtain a set of client scripts through URI, it is inapplicable for token contracts that was issued before the creation of ERC xxxx.
-Furthermore, it lack the finess to address situations such as
+Although ERC 5169 specified a way to obtain a set of client scripts through URI, it is inapplicable for token contracts that was issued before the creation of ERC 5169.

-- a smart contract might have different scripts for different environments or use-cases.
-Take a subway token as an example.
-It might invoke a minimal script at the POS to be sent through NFC (Internet might be slow or inaccessible underground), while advanced functions for user retention, such as rewarding user mascot NFT for continued use, or carbon credit for buying carbon-neutral airfare.
-- in a specific use case, a token's script is often localized, and it doesn't make sense to download and load all language translations.
-- a specific use-case might be compatible with only a specific version of the token's script.

-ERC xxxx returns an all-purpose, one-version of script for use on the client side ignoring the nuances.
+However, crucially ERC 5169 only considers *how* a user might retrieve a single script from one or more (possibly centralized) end-points.
+It does not consider how the user can validate that *what* is retrieved from these end points are actually authentic and has not been modified by the entity storing the content.

+ERC 5169 also does not show how handle the situation where the NFT might have multiple *different* scripts associated.
+This can for example be the case if the NFT supports localization.
+Thus it does not make sense to download and load all language translations and localized functionalities.

-This ERC offers a way to assert authenticity of such client scripts disregarding how it is obtained, and can work with smart contracts *prior* to the publication of this ERC.
+This ERC offers a way to assert authenticity of *any* client scripts disregarding how it is obtained, and can work with smart contracts *prior* to the publication of this ERC.
+It does so using idea of general certificate management and chains of trust, as is done for the ubiquitous [X.509 certificates](https://datatracker.ietf.org/doc/html/rfc5280).

 ### Overview